crstffr/jspm-bundler/README.md

     baseURL: '',     // must be the same baseURL as SystemJS

-    // both of these paths are relative to your baseURL.
+    // paths are relative to your baseURL.
     dest: '',       // path to folder where bundles are saved
     file: '',       // JS file where bundle manifest is written